 1 . a .
-When did you acquire this property? b.
-Date you occupied or intend to occupy this property as your principal residence: c.
-Have you claimed the Disabled Veterans' Exemption on your previous residence?
-U Yes No Date Moved If yes , see Question 1d below. d.
-Has that home been sold or transferred? 🗌 Yes 🗌 No What is the address of that home, including the city and county where the home is located?
-Address: City:County: 2.
+When did you acquire this property? h (month/day/year) Date you occupied or intend to occupy this property as your principal residence: D. Date you occupied or intend to occupy this property as your principal residence (month/day/year) C. Have you claimed the Disabled Veterans' Exemption on your previous residence?
+Yes No Date Moved If yes , see Question 1d below. d.
+Has that home been sold or transferred? \square Yes \square No What is the address of that home, including the city and county where the home is located?
+Address: City:County: 2. a.
 Effective date of 100% disability or unemployability rating from the USDVA: b.
 Date of notice from USDVA of the 100% rating: United States Department of Veterans Affairs 3.
-Th he basis for this claim is (please check the appropriate boxes): a.
+Th ne basis for this claim is (please check the appropriate boxes): a.
 Blind in both eyes (blind means having a visual acuity of 5/200 or less, or concentric contraction of the visual field to 5 degrees or less; proof is attached); b.
-Disabled because of loss of use of 2 or more limbs (loss of the use of a limb means that the limb has been amputated, or its use has been lost by reason of ankylosis, progressive muscular dystrophies, or paralysis; proof is attached); c.
-Totally disabled as a result of a service-connected injury or disease (totally disabled means that the United States Veterans Administration or the military service from which discharged has rated the disability at 100 percent or has rated the disability compensation at 100 percent by reason of being unable to secure or follow a substantially gainful occupation; proof is attached); d.
+Disabled because of loss of use of 2 or more limbs (loss of the use of a limb means that the limb has been amputated, or its use has been lost by reason of ankylosis, progressive muscular dystrophies, or paralysis; proof is attached); C. Totally disabled as a result of a service-connected injury or disease (totally disabled means that the United States Veterans Administration or the military service from which discharged has rated the disability at 100 percent or has rated the disability compensation at 100 percent by reason of being unable to secure or follow a substantially gainful occupation; proof is attached); d.
 Unmarried surviving spouse of a deceased veteran who during his or her lifetime qualified for this exemption or who would have qualified for this exemption under the laws effective on January 1, 1977 (January 1, 1979, for disease) except that the veteran died prior to January 1, 1977 (January 1, 1979, for disease).
-Disability: blindness; loss of use of two or more limbs; total disability because of injury; or total disability because of disease (check applicable box; proof of disability, copy of marriage certificate, and copy of death certificate must be submitted to the Assessor).
+Disability: blindness; loss of use of two or more limbs; total disability because of injury; or total disability because of disease (check applicable box ; proof of disability, copy of marriage certificate, and copy of death certificate must be submitted to the Assessor).
 My spouse died on: e.
 Unmarried surviving spouse of a person who, as a result of service-connected injury or disease, died while on active duty in the military service or after being discharged in other than dishonorable conditions (copy of marriage certificate, proof that the cause of death was service-connected, dates of service, and copy of death certificate or report of casualty must be submitted to the Assessor).
-My spouse died on: 4.
-To be completed only by claimants for the Low-Income Exemption: My ex y yearly household income (see the instructions) for the prior calendar year was \$ If the amount entered does not ceed the indexed low-income limit for the year you are claiming, the Low-Income Exemption shall apply.
-If you enter an amount greater than the limit, or you do not enter an amount, the Assessor will only allow the Basic Exemption.
+My spouse died on: (month/day/year) 4.
+To be completed only by claimants for the Low-Income Exemption: ex y yearly household income (see the instructions) for the prior calendar year was \$ If the amount entered does not ceed the indexed low-income limit for the year you are claiming, the Low-Income Exemption shall apply.
+If you enter an amount greater than a limit, or you do not enter an amount, the Assessor will only allow the Basic Exemption.
 See attached schedule for income limits.

-CERTIFICATION

-I certify (or declare) under penalty of perjury under the laws of the State of California that the foregoing and all information hereon, including any accompanying statements or documents, is true, correct and complete to the best of my knowledge and belief.

-SIGNATURE OF PERSON MAKING CLAIM DATE

-TELEPHONE NO. (8 A.M 5 P.M.)
-EMAIL ADDRESS
+CERTIFICATION I c ertify (or declare) under penalty of perjury under the laws of the State of California that the foregoing and all information hereon, including any accompanying statements or documents, is true, correct and complete to the best of my knowledge and belief.
+SIC SNAT TURE OF PERSON MAKING CLAIM DATE TE LEPI HONE NO. (8 A.M 5 P.M.)
+EMAIL ADDRESS (

-()